 b.
 Measures to be taken to increase the number of locations where external boarding ramp slopes of 1 in 8 or better will be achieved.

-All new and rebuilt stations provide level access.
-Existing Key Node and Interchange stations provide 1 in 8 or better (mostly flat) access to conveyances.
-A program of works has been instigated that will look at installing raised boarding platforms to more stations over the coming years.
+All new and rebuilt stops and stations provide level access.
+Existing Key Node and Interchange stations provide 1 in 8 gradient or better (mostly level) access to conveyances.